precice/tutorials/flow-over-heated-plate/README.md

 ## Post-processing

 How to visualize the simulation results depends on the selected solvers.
 Most of the solvers generate VTK files which can visualized using ParaView or similar tools.
+In case of OpenFOAM, you can open the `.foam` file with ParaView, or create VTK files with `foamToVTK`.

 An example of the visualized expected results looks as follows:

 ![result](images/tutorials-flow-over-heated-plate-result-openfoam.png)